dreamonkey/quasar-app-extension-animate/README.md

 ### `animate(animationClass, options)`

-Automatically sets a timeout to create a delay if needed and adds the provided class, the (animated)[https://quasar.dev/options/animations#Usage] class(needed to execute animations), and based on the options, an easing and a duration class.
-It also set the opacity to "" so the element become visible again once the animation starts.
+Automatically sets a timeout to create a delay if needed and adds the provided class, the [animated](https://quasar.dev/options/animations#Usage) class (needed to execute animations).
+Based on the options, it will also apply easing and duration classes.
+In case the element was hidden thanks to `data-animate` attribute, the opacity is reset to its original CSS value before the the animation starts.

 Returns an `intersectionHandler` function usable with `whenPastXxx` helpers.